Peter Brough

-Peter Brough (26 February 1916 – 3 June 1999) was an English radio ventriloquist who became a well-known name to audiences in the 1950s.
+Peter Royce Brough (26 February 1916 – 3 June 1999) was an English radio ventriloquist who became a well-known name to audiences in the 1950s.
 He is associated with his puppet Archie Andrews.

-Early career
+Early life and career

-Brough’s father Arthur was a ventriloquist and a frequent performer on the variety stages around London.
+Peter Royce Brough was born on 26 February 1916 in Ealing, west London.
+His father, Arthur, was a ventriloquist and a frequent performer on the variety stages around London.
 Brough senior gave up performing in the early 1920s and concentrated on a textile business.
-Young Peter left school at 15 and worked for a Bayswater department store called Whiteleys, first as an errand boy and later as a counter salesman.
-He emulated his father by developing his ventriloquist skills, which he continued to practice whilst working at Whiteleys.
+Peter left school at 15 and worked for a Bayswater department store called Whiteleys, first as an errand boy and later as a counter salesman.
+He emulated his father by developing his ventriloquist skills, which he continued to practise whilst working at Whiteleys.

 Early press reports show Brough entertaining the patients at Acton hospital on Christmas Day, 1935.
 He continued entertaining at clubs and at concerts in the Acton area and by 1939 he was becoming a regular on the variety stage.
 His stage performances increased and in 1941 he was described as “England's Most Successful Young Ventriloquist”.
 He acted as a compere in the 1940 film Cavalcade of Variety featuring Billy Cotton and his band.

 Radio days

 Brough began his radio career in 1944 in ventriloquism but in 1950 he debuted Archie, a mischievous child who domineered his mentor.
 Archie's chief characteristics were his Savile Row-tailored blazers and manic eyes.
 Archie followed in the tradition of the American ventriloquist Edgar Bergen and his dummy Charlie McCarthy.

 His radio series based around the character – Educating Archie – featured in support the likes of Dick Emery, Freddie Sales, Benny Hill, Tony Hancock, Hattie Jacques, Bruce Forsyth, Harry Secombe, Max Bygraves, Beryl Reid and even a young Julie Andrews as the girlfriend of Archie; Eric Sykes was one of the series' main writers in the early 1950s.
 The show often averaged 15 million listeners, and a fan club had 250,000 members.

-Brough published his autobiography "Educating Archie" in 1955.
+Brough published his autobiography Educating Archie in 1955.